AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 TODO should we modify the TH AST to be able to represent fields correctly?

+TODO similarly, GHC.Generics currently shows the selector name in the metadata, whereas it ought to show the label.

 ### GHC API changes

 - The `minf_exports` field of `ModuleInfo` is now of type `[AvailInfo]` rather than `NameSet`, as this provides accurate export information.
 An extra function `modInfoExportsWithSelectors` gives a list of the exported names including overloaded record selectors (whereas `modInfoExports` includes only non-mangled selectors).